tsipkens/atems/README.md

 For an implementation of this procedure, see the `main_carboseg` script in the upper directory of this repository.

-> NOTE: There are known issues with the Matlab calls to Python, including freezing indefinitely in the `seg_carboseg(...)` function call and Python environment errors.
-Potential workaround for the freezing/hanging is to add a debug point in the `seg_carbonseg(...)` function near the top of the file or to restart Matlab and run the scripts in a new session.
-In these instances, it may be better to save pre-processed images (with footer cropped), run the code in Python, and reload the images into Matlab.
+> NOTE: There are known issues with the MATLAB calls to Python, including freezing indefinitely in the `seg_carboseg(...)` function call and Python environment errors.
+Potential workaround for the freezing/hanging is to add a debug point in the `seg_carbonseg(...)` function near the top of the file or to restart MATLAB and run the scripts in a new session.
+In these instances, it may be better to save pre-processed images (with footer cropped), run the code in Python, and reload the images into MATLAB.
 See the next subsection for this option.

 > NOTE: If CUDA is available and the batch of images is reasonably large, it may be faster to save the images and run the classification on a GPU in Python directly (again, see the next subsection for this option).

-#### **Segmentation using Python (with read/write to Matlab)**
+#### **Segmentation using Python (with read/write to MATLAB)**

-Alternatively, one can save the images, load them in a Python function directly, save the results, and reload the images in Matlab.
+Alternatively, one can save the images, load them in a Python function directly, save the results, and reload the images in MATLAB.
 This can be broken into three steps.
 First, load the images, as before, and save the cropped images to a folder, `fd_in`, for reading in Python,

 ```Matlab
 % Load images (here using the 'images' folder).